HILLMURA/HILLMURA/README.md

 hi there, you can call me **fec**!
 i'm hoping to meet friends from all over the world!!!

-i usually idle (afk) around the rock music section on weekdays —
+i usually idle (afk) around the rock music during weekdays —
 i work with dual monitors, so sometimes i'm busy and not super responsive,
-but you're always welcome to interact with me!
+but  welcome to interact with me!

 ---